 If you revoke an entire will without making a new one, or without brining back an old one, your estate will be settled as if you died without a will.

-If you revoke only certain parts of an earlier will, the other parts continue to apply as long as they don't conflict with the new will.
+If you revoke only certain parts of an earlier will, the other parts continue to apply, provided they don’t conflict with the new will.

 Important!
 If you revoke one or more parts of your will, this can be very confusing for your executor, who will have to consider the inconsistencies between the two documents.
 This can lead to arguments among your heirs.